AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/docker/docker-images.md

 You should aim to use a publicly available base image that is in active development and well-maintained in order to ensure that your image is secure and up-to-date.
 You should always use a *versioned* base image to ensure that your analysis module is reproducible, i.e., not the one tagged as `latest`.

+We present some recommended base images for R and conda-based environments below, but you may need to choose a different base image depending on your specific requirements.

 ## Additional software

 If your analysis module requires additional software that is not available in the base image, you will need to install it in the Dockerfile.